ForgeXYZ/Arnold-For-Blender/README.md

 # Barnold (beta) Status: :green_heart:
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5D8ZMMACFUX36)

 Arnold integration with Blender, updated to work with Arnold 5.1 and Blender 2.79b.
-This is not yet production ready, but will be soon...
+This is not yet production ready, but will be soon... **WE ARE NOW OFFICIALY IN BETA** :balloon:

 Join the Discord channel for discussions/help/updates/feature requests/talk about water coolers: https://discord.gg/WNdNXzZ